 - Draw up accounts for the estate, listing all assets, valuations for each and debts outstanding.
 Obtain the approval of the accounts from all of the residuary beneficiaries, and send each a copy.

 - Distribute the estate in accordance with the will.
 Read more about distributing the estate to beneficiaries and what happens when there are none here.
 Once the estate has been fully distributed (make sure cheques and transfers have cleared), close the executor’s bank account.

 The administration is complete.
 All records of the estate, including the accounts, should be kept for at least 12 years in a safe place.

 If you haven’t made a will yourself, we encourage you to do so.
 To help, we provide some of our more straightforward wills (likely to be suitable for most people) absolutely free with no catches or conditions.
 There is no need to visit a solicitor, or buy inflexible forms from the corner shop that may be difficult to customise.
 Just visit our library and choose the most suitable last will and testament template.
-If you need any help choosing, just contact us.
+If you need any help choosing, just ask us.

 Please note that the information provided on this page:

 - Does not provide a complete or authoritative statement of the law;